Ashby Pond Dredging and Environmental Improvements

 The community meeting presentation fails to enlarge.
 Is there any way this can be corrected on the website, or otherwise rectified so that I may see the details of the presentation before attending the public meeting?

-Douglas Willard asked over 1 year ago
+Douglas Willard asked about 2 years ago

 Thank you for pointing that out.
 The PDF of the presentation is now available on the right side of the page.